paraffinic0doomer/phonoplay/ARCHITECTURE.md

    audio discarded when the request ends
 ```

+The browser container is detected, never assumed — WebM/Opus on Chrome,
+Firefox and Edge; MP4/AAC on Safari.
+Duration, sample rate, channels and MIME
+type are measured client-side and travel with the upload, so the server keeps
+three views: what the client reported, what ffprobe independently measured,
+and the normalised result.
+Where they disagree, the server's measurement wins.

 **Audio is never persisted.** One transient temp file, removed in `finally`;
-no database column can hold it.
-The only transmission off-server is stage 1 to
+no database column, local or remote, can hold it.
+The only transmission
-Groq, and that is disclosed in the UI rather than glossed.
-Setting
+off-server is stage 1 to Groq, disclosed in the UI rather than glossed.
 `STT_PROVIDER=fake` removes even that, at the cost of transcription only.

+There is no 2-second minimum.
+CLAUDE.md requires word-level practice and "sun"
+is well under a second; the 0.35 s floor exists to catch a tap that captured
+nothing, not to reject a short word.

 ### Stage 2 in one line